sainath-reddiee/Dynamic-sql-query-generator/README.md

     'height[IN:10|30,CAST:INTEGER],month[CAST:TIMESTAMP],product_id[=:P200]'
 );

-In this example:
+Explanation:
-	•	height: Filters with IN operator for values 10 and 30, and casts the result as INTEGER.
+	•	height: Filters with IN for values 10 and 30, casting as INTEGER.
-	•	month: Casts the field to TIMESTAMP.
+	•	month: Casts to TIMESTAMP.
-	•	product_id: Filters with the = operator, matching the value P200.
+	•	product_id: Filters with the = operator, matching P200.

-Sample Test Scenarios
+🔍 Sample Test Scenarios

-Here are some example scenarios to test the procedure:
 1. Simple Filtering and Casting

 CALL DYNAMIC_SQL_LARGE(
     'EMPLOYEE_DATA',